sandhawke/arraydom/README.md

 ### pseudo-elements

-`+` for when your content isn't a proper tree.
-This way you can call a function in the middle of the content list and it's okay if it returns zero, one, or many elements -- it just has to wrap it in ['+', ....] if it returns anything other than one element.
+`*wrapper` for when your content isn't a tree.
+This way you can call a function in the middle of the content list and it's okay if it returns zero, one, or many elements -- it just has to wrap it in this if it returns anything other than one element.
 (TODO: make this work at every level, not just the root, as kind of a disappearing-div)  (TODO: rename from `document`)   Must not have any real attributes since there's no HTML element to attach them too (although pseudo attributes can be okay in some situatiuons).

 `*comment` to represent HTML comments &lt;!-- ... --> .
 Content isn't restricted, so you can use this to comment out an arbitrary subtree.

 `*pi` to represent processing instructions like ?xml and !DOCTYPE (TODO: rename from `processinginstruction`).

-`*isolate` means nothing in the children can interact with the rest of the tree.
-The elements and attributes all come from a safe whitelist, and the classnames are all renamed to have a new prefix (attr('isolationPrefix') if you want to control it).
-Of course, it can still visually affect anything on the screen, so this may not be useful.
-(TODO MAYBE)

 ## Format Conversion Functions